-Coaches should use the NFHCA Member Portal Workspace Open Exchange Forum to ask general questions as well as to inform fellow coaches of any filming issues.
+Coaches should use the designated online digital discussion forum to ask general questions as well as to inform fellow coaches of any filming issues.
+A link to the designated online digital discussion forum will be provided to members prior to the first date of fall competition.